antcim/automarker_deploy/README.md

 docker-compose up
 ```

-#### It may take anywhere from 5 to 10 minutes to build the images with their dependencies
+> It may take anywhere from under a minute to a whole 10 minutes to build the images with their dependencies.
+This is very much affected by internet connection speed.

-(it could be better if there is a good connection).

 #### Import data from `.sql` file

-If you want to make some tries with existing users and tasks you can import data by going to the CLI of the `automarker_db` container and then typing the following command:
+A dump of an already populated database for the trial of the site is available in the `dbData.sql` file.

+To import this data, run the following command in the `CLI` of the `automarker_db` container.

 ```
 psql -d automarker -U postgres -f /home/dbData.sql
 ```

-#### Account inside the database:
+#### Accounts inside the database:

 1.  ***Admin***:
 	- Email:  `admin@admin.it`